-This course meets the college requirements for orientation and educational planning.
-This course offers an introduction to Contra Costa College and is designed to provide ESL students with information and a concrete plan for succeeding in college.
-Topics covered include educational and career goals, introduction to student support services, the nature of second language learning, and ESL course selection.
+This course meets the college requirements for orientation and educational

+This course offers an introduction to Contra Costa College in adapted English and is designed to provide ESL students with information and a concrete plan for succeeding in college.
+Topics covered include educational and career goals; introduction to academic expectations, student rights and responsibilities, and student support services; the nature of second language learning; and ESL course selection.

-Listening/Speaking I
+ESL-123 Listening/Speaking I